edsheltonorg/ed-home/README.md

 Basically I've kept it as simple as possible!

+# `$HOME/backups`

+Root level backup to encourage frequeny use w/o worrying about recursion.

+Feel free to remove this directory if you have any other backup system.

 # `$HOME/ed`

 Location for files used ***only by you or your system***.